 The bill establishes the Wyoming Generational Investment Account, which will consist of funds transferred or appropriated by law and will serve as a permanent trust fund.
 The state treasurer is tasked with investing these funds in accordance with existing investment laws, with a specific focus on maintaining a risk profile that aligns with a reference portfolio of 85% private equity and 15% private credit investments.
-The bill outlines a structured transfer process from the legislative stabilization reserve account to the generational investment account, specifying amounts based on the balance of the reserve account, and mandates that a portion of the investment earnings be deposited into the general fund after a 30-year period.
+The bill outlines a structured transfer system from the legislative stabilization reserve account to the generational investment account, specifying annual transfer amounts based on the balance of the reserve account, ranging from $0 to $100 million, starting from July 1, 2026, and continuing until July 1, 2056.

 Engrossed: 9-4-203, 9-4-716